Stage 10 – Brandon to Great Cressingham (25.1 km)

 Leaving Mundford, the pheasants soon met the A1065, which was to be their intermittent companion for the remainder of the journey.
 At this stage the rain got distinctly heavier despite forecasts to the contrary.
 But were the pheasants downcast by this turn of events?
 Yes, yes they were.
 There was no alternative but to plough on while they questioned their life choices.

 Eventually the weather cleared, just as the intrepid trio reached the Desert Rats’ war memorial.
 By then they had already overcome a technical orienteering problem which had got them lost in the woods (a “detour”).
-There was now 10km left to the finish, which was communicated by Tommy to the rest of the group with a specially choreographed dance.
+There was now 10km left to the finish, which was communicated by Tommy via the medium of a specially choreographed dance.
 Mutiny became a distinct possibility following another unscheduled “detour”, heaping pressure on the navigator to stay on track.

 As the miles slowly ticked by, the damp weather returned to plague the trio.
 It was at this juncture that slices of Kendal mint cake were deployed with the intention of leveraging its medicinal properties to help lift spirits and clear sinuses.
 It certainly dissolved a few teeth.